bmpbos/arepa/doc/README.txt

 ======================================================

 ..
 This document follows reStructuredText syntax and conventions.
-	You can compile this file to a pdf document by running the "SConstruct" file in the directory where this file is located.
+	You can compile this file to a PDF or HTML document by executing the "SConstruct" file in the directory where this file is located.
 Simply run "scons" in your terminal.

 -------------------------------------------------------